 Smith has been energized, focused, and entertaining to watch.
 It seemed fitting Smith’s first highlight with the Lakers was a no-look lob coming off the pick to Dwight Howard.
 His circuit shots are still apart of his arsenal, however, he is yet another deadly sniper off the bench for Davis or James to find when being doubled.

-The main question coming into the bubble was Smith’s conditioning and how rusty he would be.
+The main question coming into the bubble was Smith’s conditioning.

 It took a game for Smith to get accustomed, but he was red hot against the Wizards and has fit seamlessly into the system.
 Smith brings lights-out shooting and is a role player with championship experience.
 If these scrimmages showed something, it is that Smith can still be an important contributor off the bench.

 Whether it be energy and defensive hustle or consistent three-point shooting, the Lakers have Smith to fill this need.
-Whether it be reliable offensive firepower and effective playmaking, the Lakers have Waiters to fill this need.
+Whether it be reliable offensive firepower and effective playmaking, the Lakers have Waiters to fill this need moving forward.